itchio/itch.io/docs/creators/quality-guidelines.md

 significantly easier to use than anything provided by any other store or platform.
 You can even find integrations with popular game engines.

+## Prefer uploading your files directly to itch.io

+Avoid using third-party download services or links to other platforms that the end-user must go through to access your project's files.

+When publishing your games, software, or other digital content on itch.io, we strongly encourage you to upload your files directly to our platform.
+Direct file uploading helps maintain the highest level of security, reliability, and user experience.

+Uploading your files directly to itch.io ensures that they are always accessible.
+Third-party hosting services may suffer from downtime, bandwidth limitations, or even close down unexpectedly.
+With direct uploading, you're guaranteed that your users can download your project whenever they want.
+This is especially relevant if you're selling your content on itch.io, as we are responsible for ensuring buyers can access the content they have bought.

 ## Avoid obtrusive advertisements or third-party logins

 We prefer to see projects that have no advertisements but we realize that this